CAPEC-30: Hijacking a Privileged Thread of Execution

 Adversaries can sometimes hijack a privileged thread from the underlying system through synchronous (calling a privileged function that returns incorrectly) or asynchronous (callbacks, signal handlers, and similar) means.
-This can allow the adversary may to access functionality the system's designer didn't intend for them to, but they may also go undetected or deny other users essential service in a catastrophic (or insidiously subtle) way.
+This can allow the adversary to access functionality the system's designer didn't intend for them to, but they may also go undetected or deny other users essential services in a catastrophic (or insidiously subtle) way.

 Hijacking a thread involves knowledge of how processes and threads function on the target platform, the design of the target application as well as the ability to identify the primitives to be used or manipulated to hijack the thread.

+None: No specialized resources are required to execute this type of attack.
+The adversary needs to be able to latch onto a privileged thread.
 The adversary does, however, need to be able to program, compile, and link to the victim binaries being executed so that it will turn control of a privileged thread over to the adversary's malicious code.
 This is the case even if the adversary conducts the attack remotely.

 Application Architects must be careful to design callback, signal, and similar asynchronous constructs such that they shed excess privilege prior to handing control to user-written (thus untrusted) code.